filipesilva/fdb/README.md

 ## Reference

-These files are in `~/fdb/demos/reference` folder but are not mounted.
+Reference files are in `~/fdb/demos/reference` folder but are not mounted.
 You can mount them if you want.
 I've also gathered them here to give a nice overview of what you can do, and so its easy to search over them.